 Your question shows that you are on the track to finding the true God, as there are many deities (all of which are false) available for us to find.
-For most humans, their "deity" or "god" is the person, idea, or desire that occupies the uttermost respect and love in their minds.
+For most humans, their "deity" is the person, idea, or desire that occupies the uttermost respect and love in their minds.
 For some, it is sex, or money, or power, or even another human being.

 There is a common flaw in most religions that state they know God, such as Zoroastrianism, Hinduism, Buddhism, Islam and even modern Christianity.
 This fatal flaw is that these religions give human beings a philosophical excuse for a lack of personal responsibility.
 It is not necessary to strive to achieve one's potential to be "saved" or to reach Nirvana.

 There is an element of "magic" that is introduced in these religions that "changes" everything; human beings are “powerless" to overcome the "call" - it is completely beyond the control of the individual.
 One can become part of a group that believes these fantasies and pretend to be in on the magic.
 Such things lead to philosophical and mental stagnation and hypocrisy, and, of course, do not lead to the true God.